nadermohasan/Cloud-Based-Service-for-Basic-Data-Analytics/README.md

 # ☁️ Cloud-Based Service for Basic Data Analytics

 ## Introduction
-This project including the development This project aims to provide a cloud-based solution for managing and analyzing document files efficiently.
+This project aims to provide a cloud-based solution for managing and analyzing document files efficiently.
 The application allows users to upload PDF and DOCX documents, extract content, sort them by their actual titles (not filenames), perform keyword-based searches with visual highlighting, and classify them into meaningful categories using a predefined